What do Sumblers Like to Stumbleupon

 Stumbleupon can without a doubt send you a nice amount of traffic, but the quality of the traffic isn’t really that great.
 The traffic very rarely monetizes well.

-18. laki Says:
+18. laki

 Did anyone tell you that requiring from readers of your web site to login in order to be able to comment is NOT the way to ‘increase search engine traffic’?